 - Upon clicking Uninstall a Program, a Program and Feature screen will open listing all the installed applications.

-- Scan through the list and right-click any program that looks suspicious and click Uninstall
+- Scan through the list and right-click any program that looks suspicious and clicks Uninstall

 (Optional) Step 2: Use Anti-Adware

-If your system is plagued with continuous and inappropriate popups, your system may be infected with an adware.
+If your system is plagued with continuous and inappropriate popups, your order may be infected with adware.
 To clean the adware from the system, you need to install an anti-adware.